Knowledge Fusion via Bidirectional Information Aggregation: Experiments

-For comparative evaluation in KGQA and KG Reasoning, we compare against three categories of baselines: (1) \textbf{Supervised Fine-Tuned Methods (SFT)}: representing traditional supervised approaches with KG-augmented training, (2) \textbf{In-Context Learning (ICL)}\footnote{Follow the paradigm established in \citet{wang2025kblam}.}: concatenating all candidate triples as contextual prefixes to input questions\footnote{Candidate triples are limited to $100$ per instance for computational resource traceability, and experiments are conducted multiple times.}, (3) \textbf{Zero-Shot Learning (ZSL)}: directly processing input questions without KG integration to establish reference performance levels.
-This experimental setup ensures rigorous validation of our method's ability to dynamically integrate knowledge while preserving architectural integrity, with all baselines implemented under identical hardware (\textit{NVIDIA A100 80G}) and evaluation protocols.
+For comparative evaluation in KGQA and KG Reasoning, we compare against four categories of baselines: (1) \textbf{Supervised Fine-Tuned Methods (SFT)}: representing traditional supervised approaches with KG-augmented training, (2) \textbf{In-Context Learning (ICL)}: flattening all candidate KB triples into a natural language utterance and then concatenating it in front of the input question.
+(3) \textbf{Zero-Shot Learning (ZSL)}: directly processing input questions without KG integration to establish reference performance levels of merely using the LLM's internal knowledge for answering.
+(4) \textbf{other advanced inference-time} methods, including RoG, PoG and ToG.
+For knowledge-based model editing, we compare KGA against a strong suite of specialized baselines in this task, including finetuning (FT-C, LoRA), parameter-editing (\eg ROME, AlphaEdit), and memory-based methods (GRACE, WISE).